Estimated reading time: 4 minutes

 Although dogs are a totally different species to humans, there are some very glaring similarities between us.
 It is very easy to see when our pets are bored, stressed and feeling lazy, but it’s also very common for our dogs to suffer from mental health disorders too.
-Left without adequate stimulation, sitting waiting all day for their owner to return from work can have very negative effects on a dog’s overall well-being.
+Left without adequate stimulation, sitting and waiting all day for their owner to return from work can negatively affect a dog’s overall well-being.

 Change your dog’s daily routine.

-If your dog’s daily routine is always the same, his environment never changes, and the only exercise he gets is his daily walk, it’s no wonder that he easily becomes bored and displays aggressive or destructive behaviours.
+Suppose your dog’s daily routine is always the same.
+In that case, his environment never changes, and the only exercise he gets is his daily walk.
+No wonder he quickly becomes bored and displays aggressive or destructive behaviours.
 Now is the time to teach him some new “tricks”!

 Boost your pet’s mood